-power over.
-After submitting an application for a new nuclear power plant, there are a series of considerations that the NRC takes into account followed by hearings conducted by the NRC.
-Specifically, the NRC reviews safety, financial, and environmental standards when evaluating whether to give a license to a new nuclear power plant.
-With the licensing application, developers are required to submit construction permit applications, as well as, operator's license applications.
-Throughout the application process, the NRC conducts several hearings and reviews relating to the categories discussed above.
-During this time, the NRC allows the public to contest the development of the power plant through a series of additional hearings, which are open to public comment.
-It is only after this lengthy process that the NRC votes on whether to allow the development of a new nuclear power plant.
+power plant.56 With the licensing application, developers are required to submit construction permit applications, as well as, operator's license applications.57 Throughout the application process, the NRC conducts several hearings and reviews relating to the categories discussed above.58 During this time, the NRC allows the public to contest the development of the power plant through a series of additional hearings, which are open to public comment.59 It is only after this lengthy process that the NRC votes on whether to allow the development of a new nuclear power plant.60 ii.

-ii.
 State Cooperation

-While the federal government through the NRC is the exclusive regulator of nuclear energy, § 2021 of the AEA provides the states with the right to regulate certain aspects of nuclear energy through cooperation with the NRC.
-42 U.S.C. § 2021 specifically gives the NRC the right to enter into agreements with governors of states to provide states with the right to regulate byproduct materials, source materials, and special nuclear materials in quantities not sufficient to form a critical mass.
-According to § 2104 of the AEA, the states are given the opportunity to
+While the federal government through the NRC is the exclusive regulator of nuclear energy, § 2021 of the AEA provides the states with the right to regulate certain aspects of nuclear energy through cooperation with the NRC.61 42 U.S.C. § 2021 specifically gives the NRC the right to enter into agreements with governors of states to provide states with the right to regulate byproduct materials, source materials, and special nuclear materials in quantities not sufficient to form a critical mass.62 According to § 2104 of the AEA, the states are given the opportunity to regulate radioactive materials and byproduct waste produced by the generation of nuclear energy.63 As states have begun utilizing their right to enter into these